clicon/clixon-docs/backend.rst

 Second, if there are more than one reply (eg ``<rpc-reply/><rpc-reply/>``) only the first reply will be parsed and used by the cli/netconf/restconf clients.

-If you want to take the original and modify it, you should therefore register the callback in plugin_start so that your callback will be called second.
+If you want to take the original and modify it, you should therefore register the callback in plugin_start (3) so that your callback will be called after the system RPC.
 Then you should modify the original reply (not add a new reply).

 Transactions